srilalithaveerubhotla/srilalithaveerubhotla.github.io/_pages/about.md

 You can call me Sri..

-This website you my find my portfolio and all my intresting works in the field of Deep Leaning.
+This website you my find my portfolio and all my interesting works in the field of Deep Leaning.

 I am very happy to hear back questions , doubts and new thoughts about any related stuff from this web site.

 Wish you a Good Day!.

 Thanks for visiting my web page!